Jewish Museum of Belgium shooting

-On the afternoon of 24 May 2014, a gunman opened fire at the Jewish Museum of Belgium in Brussels, killing four people.
+On the afternoon of 24 May 2014, a gunman opened fire at the Jewish Museum of Belgium in Brussels, killing four people in an antisemitic Islamic terrorist attack.
 Three of them, an Israeli couple on holiday and a French woman, died at the scene.
-The fourth victim, a Belgian employee of the museum, was taken to the hospital but died of his injuries on 6 June.
-A little less than a week later, on 30 May 2014, a suspect was arrested in the French city of Marseille in connection with the shooting.
-The suspect was Mehdi Nemmouche, a 29-year-old French national of Algerian origin.
-A second suspect, Nacer Bendrer, was identified and arrested later.
+The fourth victim, a Belgian employee of the museum, later died of his injuries in hospital.
+Six days after the attack, on 30 May 2014, Mehdi Nemmouche, a 29-year-old French national of Algerian origin, was arrested during a routine drugs check in Marseille, France, when he was found to be carrying weapons identical to those used in the shooting.
+A second suspect, Nacer Bendrer, was later identified and arrested.

-Prior to the shooting, Nemmouche had already spent time in French prisons, where he became involved in radical Islam.
-After his imprisonment, he also spent more than a year in Syria.
-It is also in prison where he met Bendrer, who was suspected of having supplied Nemmouche with the weapons used in the attack.
-Investigators identified a third suspect as well, but the charges against the third suspect were later dismissed due to the evidence against him being considered too weak.
+Nemmouche had previously spent time in French prisons, where he embraced Islamic extremism.
+Upon his release, he spent more than a year in Syria.
+It was in prison that he met Bendrer, who supplied him with the weapons used in the attack.
+Investigators identified a third suspect, but charges against him were dismissed on the grounds of insufficient evidence.

 Nemmouche and Bendrer were formally indicted in April 2018, and tried before the court of assizes of Brussels in early 2019.
-After two months of trial hearings, a verdict was rendered: Nemmouche was found guilty of having committed the attack, whilst Bendrer was found guilty of being the co-author of the attack by having supplied Nemmouche with the weapons used in the attack.
-The theory that Nemmouche was framed by foreign intelligence officials, put forward by Nemmouche's defence, was rejected.
-Subsequently, Nemmouche was sentenced to life imprisonment whilst Bendrer was sentenced to 15 years of imprisonment.
+After two months of hearings, Nemmouche was found guilty of four terrorist murders, whilst Bendrer was found guilty of being an accomplice by supplying Nemmouche with weapons.
+The theory that Nemmouche was framed by foreign intelligence officials, put forward by his defence, was rejected.
+Nemmouche was sentenced to life imprisonment whilst Bendrer was sentenced to 15 years.
 Both were later also sentenced to pay close to one million euro in damages to the victims' next of kin.
+This was the first attack committed by the Islamic State in Europe.

 Shooting

-A man wearing a cap, carrying several bags and armed with a handgun and a Kalashnikov rifle arrived at the Jewish Museum of Belgium, near the Sablon in central Brussels, at around half past three.
-He then opened fire, killing three people on site and critically wounding a fourth, who was soon taken to hospital and who died of his injuries on 6 June.
-The attack lasted less than 90 seconds, after which the shooter fled the scene on foot and was partially captured by security cameras.
-According to police, he headed into a different part of downtown Brussels before disappearing.
-According to security camera footage, the attacker appeared to wear a baseball-type cap covering-up his head, and a chest-mounted camera, like Mohammed Merah, who filmed his acts during the 2012 Toulouse and Montauban shootings, although it was stated that the camera failed during filming.
+On the afternoon of 24 May 2014, Nemmouche walked up to the Jewish Museum of Belgium in the Sablon/Zavel district in central Brussels carrying a handgun.
+He shot an Israeli couple in the entrance to the museum and then approached the reception desk, where he shot a Belgian employee of the museum.
+He next took an assault rifle out of a bag to shoot a French female volunteer at her desk in a nearby room, after which he fled the scene on foot and disappeared into the crowd.
+The attack, which lasted less than ninety seconds, was captured on the museum's security cameras.
+The Israeli couple and the French volunteer died instantly, while the Belgian employee was critically injured and died nearly two weeks later in hospital.
+According to security camera footage, the attacker appeared to wear a chest-mounted camera, like Mohammed Merah, who filmed his acts during the 2012 Toulouse and Montauban shootings, although the camera failed during filming.

-The Belgian Minister of Foreign Affairs, Didier Reynders, happened to be in the vicinity of the museum and heard the gunshots.
+The Belgian Minister of Foreign Affairs, Didier Reynders, was in the vicinity of the museum and heard the gunshots.
 The Minister of the Interior, Joëlle Milquet, was also nearby and arrived on the scene a few minutes later.